btrplace/kherbache-thesis/README.md

 ## Accuracy experiments

-The scenarios used in all accuracy experiments are provided in the `accuracy/input` directory.
+The random scenarios used for all accuracy experiments are provided as JSON files in the [`accuracy/input`](https://github.com/btrplace/kherbache-thesis/tree/master/accuracy/input) directory.
+In order to evaluate the accuracy of the desired migration models, the comparison is essentially based on the output of the mVM `Scheduling decisions` experiments.
+The resulting CSV are provided in the [`accuracy/real_executions_output`](https://github.com/btrplace/kherbache-thesis/tree/master/accuracy/real_executions_output) folder but you can generate your own by executing the JSON instances as described below in the [Real experiments section](# Real experiments (Grid'5000)) of this documentation.

-You can execute them using the [g5k BtrPlace executor](https://github.com/btrplace/g5k-executor), by using the default migration script that is configured to sleep instead of executing migrations.
+You can execute most of the simulations (`mVM`, `noDP`, `noShare`) with the [g5k BtrPlace executor](https://github.com/btrplace/g5k-executor), by using the default migration script that is configured to sleep instead of executing migrations.
+A complete usage example is also given [below](### Get the BtrPlace plan executor for g5k).

-The `noshare` and `noDP` models can be easily reproduced by customizing BtrPlace (i.e. removing the network view (`noShare` model) and ignoring the dirty pages informations (`noDP` model)).
+The `noshare` and `noDP` models can be easily reproduced by customizing BtrPlace (i.e. removing the network view (`noShare` model) and also ignoring the dirty pages informations (`noDP` model)).
-To do so, good working examples are given in the Java sources files of the `Scalability` experiments.
+To do so, good working examples are given in the [Java sources files of the `Scalability`](https://github.com/btrplace/kherbache-thesis/tree/master/src/test/java/org/btrplace/scheduler/kherbacheThesis/scale) experiments.

 The procedure to execute BtrPlace instances in SimGrid is described below: